yocra3/methExprsHELIX/README.md

 * data: Raw data from the project
 * results: Intermediate and result files
+  + preprocessFiles: Objects with methylation and Gene expression to used in the analyses.
 * src: Scripts used to analyze the data